gradle/gradle/design-docs/dependency-management.md

 ### Open issues

 - Typed domain model for IvyModule and MavenModule

+## Story: Access the ivy and maven metadata artifacts via the Artifact Query API for a configuration

+### User visible changes

+Access the ivy.xml files for all ivy module in a configuration:

+    def result = dependencies.createArtifactResolutionQuery()
+        .forComponents(configurations.compile)
+        .withArtifacts(IvyModule, IvyDescriptorArtifact)
+        .execute()

+    Set<File> ivyFiles = result.artifactFiles()

+Get the pom files for all maven modules in a configuration:

+    def artifactResult = dependencies.createArtifactResolutionQuery()
+        .forComponents(configurations.compile)
+        .withArtifacts(MavenModule, MavenPomArtifact)
+        .execute()
+    Set<File> pomFiles = artifactResult.getArtifactFiles()

 ## Story: Reliable mechanism for checking for success with new resolution result APIs